nqpz/graffito/README.md

 The programs go in the `bin` directory:

+- `bin/template`: A small template with comments in order to get started.
 - `bin/steal`: An area-stealing algorithm, kind of.
 - `bin/routefinder`: Visualize route finding.
 - `bin/gameoflifeprob`: A probabilistic Game of Life.